Lukas-Netz/se-rwth.github.io/_pages/research/Software-Architecture.md

 becomes possible [[Hab16]](#Hab16).

-Because the language MontiArc is **designed for extensibility** , several sublanguages for behavior may be embedded directly within component definitions.
+Because the language MontiArc is **designed for extensibility** , several sub-languages for behavior may be embedded directly within component definitions.
 MontiArc is e.g. extended with automata to **MontiArcAutomaton** [[RRW13c]](#RRW13c), [[Wor16]](#Wor16) and [[RRW14a]](#RRW14a), with Cloud-constructs to ClArc [[NPR13]](#NPR13),